BrooklynGamery/gdocexpo/index-content.markdown

 <p align="center"><img src="/assets/images/games/2019/games_header.jpg"/></p>

-In the expo hall, be prepared to play <strong>20+ titles</strong> including the super stylish <strong>HyperDot</strong> which was just featured as part of the Xbox Experience at E3, <strong>Sashimi Slammers</strong>, a fish fighting game where the controller is literally a fish (can't make this stuff up,) and <strong>Can Androids Pray</strong>, a shortform narrative game about angry femme mechs at the end of the world.
+In the expo hall, we played <strong>20+ titles</strong> including the super stylish <strong>HyperDot</strong> which was just featured as part of the Xbox Experience at E3, <strong>Sashimi Slammers</strong>, a fish fighting game where the controller is literally a fish (can't make this stuff up,) and <strong>Can Androids Pray</strong>, a shortform narrative game about angry femme mechs at the end of the world.

 <a class="page-link" href="/games">View our full list of games</a>